nexconnectio/pynnex/docs/api.md

 ```

 **Event Loop Requirement**:
-If the decorated slot is async, or if the slot might be called from another thread, Pynnex uses asyncio scheduling.
+If the decorated slot is async, or if the slot might be called from another thread, PynneX uses asyncio scheduling.
 That means a running event loop is mandatory.
 If no loop is found, a RuntimeError is raised.

 ### `@nx_with_worker`
 Decorates a class to run inside a dedicated worker thread with its own event loop.
 Ideal for offloading tasks without blocking the main thread.
 When using @nx_with_worker, the worker thread automatically sets up its own event loop, so calls within that worker are safe.
 For the main thread, you still need an existing loop if you plan on using async slots or cross-thread signals.
 The worker provides: